-- Use another web browser or computer to log in again. - Reset the router to factory default settings and try again.
-If login still fails, please contact the technical support.

-Note: You'll need to reconfigure the router to surf the internet once the router is reset.
+- Use another web browser or computer to login again. - Reset the router to factory default settings and try again.
+If login still fails, please contact the technical support. - Note: You'll need to reconfigure the router to surf the Internet once the router is reset.

 Q4.
-How do I use the WDS Bridging function to extend my wireless network?
+How to use the WDS Bridging function to extend my wireless network?